 The Virtual CMO

-The Virtual CMO podcast discusses growth marketing strategies for SMBs and how new technologies are improving marketing effectiveness.
-Hosted by Eric Dickmann, founder of The Five Echelon Group and a fractional CMO, the podcast focuses on building strategic marketing plans and executing successful growth marketing programs.
-It includes interviews with industry thought leaders who share their experiences and insights.
-The show highlights new marketing automation platforms, AI-enabled tools, and other cutting-edge technologies that can enhance marketing campaigns.
+The Virtual CMO podcast offers engaging discussions about marketing strategies and the impact of new technologies on marketing effectiveness.
+Hosted by Eric Dickmann, the founder of The Five Echelon Group and a fractional CMO, the podcast emphasizes the importance of developing strategic marketing plans and executing successful growth marketing initiatives.
+Each episode features interviews with industry thought leaders who share their insights and experiences.
+The show also explores new marketing automation platforms, AI-enabled tools, and other innovative technologies that can enhance marketing campaigns.

 The Virtual CMO